 Notion's power comes from databases.
 But databases aren't intuitive.

 Real cost: Days to weeks of learning time per team member.
 Ongoing confusion about relations, rollups, and formulas.
 Support burden on power users who become internal help desks.
+Research from Harvard Business Review shows that complex tools can reduce team productivity if adoption and training aren't managed carefully—a hidden cost many organizations underestimate.

 Hidden Cost #2: Guest Limits